d-moos/MLJourney/lesson_10_game_states.md

 This encourages the agent to move the ball in the right direction, touch it often, and still strongly rewards actual goals.

-However, reward shaping is **dangerous** if done carelessly:

-- The agent might learn to farm the shaping terms instead of winning the game.
-- Example: reward only for "ball velocity towards goal" can produce agents that smash the ball randomly, even into bad positions, as long as short-term velocity looks good.
+However, reward shaping is **dangerous** if done carelessly.
+Because the agent only optimizes what you explicitly reward, it may learn to exploit the shaping terms instead of actually winning the game.
+For example, if you reward only "ball velocity towards the opponent goal", the agent might happily smash the ball in ways that create short, fast bursts of movement towards the goal even if this leaves the ball in terrible positions right afterward.
+From the point of view of the shaping reward this behavior looks great, but the team may rarely score.

 A more principled approach is **potential-based shaping** (Ng et al., 1999), where you define a potential function \(\Phi(s)\) (e.g., negative distance to the opponent goal)